donet-server/donet/docs/01-Introduction.md

 ### **[MD] - Message Director**

-  The Message Director listens for messages from other services in a DoNet server cluster, and **routes** them to other services based on the recipients in the message headers.
+  The Message Director listens for messages from other services in a Donet server cluster, and **routes** them to other services based on the recipients in the message headers.
 A message is a blob of binary data sent over the network, with a maximum size of approximately **64 kilobytes**.
 The routing is performed by means of routing identifiers called **channels**,